 Hatchet Hall is a modern Southern restaurant in Culver City with excellent food and a big new patio (in their old parking lot) to ensure a very socially distant meal.
 On top of a new patio, they’ve also changed up their service bit.
 It’s walk-in only, everyone orders at the bar, and you seat yourself.

 Haute Mess is a fairly new market/cafe/wine shop in Beverly Grove with excellent sandwiches.
-In addition to a tiny patio out front, they’ve also opened a separate dining option in the back parking lot.
+They currently have a new front sidewalk patio right on Beverly Blvd.

 The long-standing steakhouse in Beverly Grove is known for their giant plates of meat (the pot roast is legendary) and their windowless brick facade that feels like the entrance to a secret society.
 Now, they’re opening things up with a new side patio on Harper Ave. that offers the same great menu, but in a safe al fresco setting.